sebfisch/java-data/content/docs/background/patterns.md

 The different cases in the switch statement correspond to the different clauses in the preceding description.
-We need to include an unreachable default case to satisfy the compiler which
+We include an unreachable default case to satisfy the compiler which otherwise does not detect that all successful paths lead to a `return` statement.
-(with this definition)
-does not detect that all cases are handled.

 ## Branching on sum types